Loading profile data...

 Xelda is an Irish, female and sibling-founded Dublin-based fintech start-up.
 It enables businesses to connect all of their bank accounts in one place and gain insights into their operations.

-As part of Enterprise Nation's Access to Finance programme, we asked business founders to tell us about their experiences of getting funding.
+We're asking business founders to tell us about their experiences of getting funding.
 Here India Healy O'Connor shares the funding story of Xelda, the fintech app she founded with her sister Portia, in conversation with Fiona Alston.

 What is Xelda?